KanduriC/transcriptomicsBatchEffectSim/README.md

 - Induces biological group differences to the desired extent
 - corrects for batch effects using Combat-Seq implemented in sva package
 - performs differential expression testing using DESeq2 before and after batch effect correction
-- trains a lasso logistic regression model (where the regularization parameter is chosen through cross-validation) on a training split (as specified) and predicts on test data.
-This is performed both on data that is corrected and not corrected for batch effects and tested on data that contains batch effects
+- trains a lasso logistic regression model (where the regularization parameter is chosen through cross-validation) on a training split (as specified) and predicts on test data that is not used for model fitting.
+This is performed both on data that is corrected and not corrected for batch effects and tested on data that contains batch effects.

 If the parameter specifications specify a simulated dataset without batch effects, the same steps above are performed except for introducing batch effects or their correction.